Resident Maintenance

 What If There's a Major Water Leak?

 Shut off water at the emergency shutoff valve and call our office.
-Common locations: garage, basement, crawl space, utility room.
-Always turn off the valve closest to the home’s plumbing (not at the street).
+Common locations for the emergency shutoff valve include: garage, basement, crawl space, utility room.
+Stay away from standing water near electrical equipment.
 You can also watch a video of the steps here. -

 How to Stop an Overflowing Toilet?